TUC117/CP-2K24/week1/README.md

 Each test contains multiple test cases.
 The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
 The description of the test cases follows.<br>
 First line of each test case contains two integers n and target.
 Where n is the size of the array<br>
 **Output format**:<br>
-For each testcase output two integers as mentioned above<br>
+For each testcase output two integers as mentioned above in a new line<br>

 **Input:** numbers = [2,7,11,15], target = 9 <br>
 **Output:** 1,2<br>